GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ## Requesting downlink configurations from a device

 In Sigfox, devices must request downlink messages from the network.
 They do this by setting a specific flag when transmitting a payload.
 In this integration, the callback responsible for handling the downlink requests is the `callback_data` Cloud Function.
-The function checks if the incoming request has the downlink request flag `ack` set to `True`.
-If it is, the function will query the Firestore database, using the Device Type value as the query key, and fetches the value of the `config` attribute in Firestore.
-The function then checks that the value is a maximum of 8 bytes long, as in the Sigfox specifications; if it is, the function will return the `config` value to Sigfox backend in its response.
-The Sigfox backend will then send the configuration downlink to the device.
+The function checks whether the incoming request has the downlink request flag `ack` set to `True`.
+If it is, the function queries the Firestore database, using the Device Type value as the query key, and fetches the value of the `config` attribute in Firestore.
+The function then checks that the value is a maximum of 8 bytes long, as in the Sigfox specifications; if it is, the function returns the `config` value to Sigfox backend in its response.
+The Sigfox backend then sends the configuration downlink to the device.

 **Figure 9.** Downlink sequence diagram